jupyter/accessibility/docs/resources/map-jupyterlab-frontend-architecture/README.md

 ### Main vertical split panel

-This node allows the area inside of the UI that is surrounded by top, bottom, and side bars to be divided into two top and bottom parts.
+This node allows the area inside the UI that is surrounded by top, bottom, and sidebars to be divided into two top and bottom parts.
 This appears to be primarily for providing a place to display the Log Console, which this document does not go into.